 Quick eCommerce platform comparison

-Let’s take a quick tour through the top 5 best eCommerce platforms for your online business: Shopify, WooCommerce, Magento, Wix, and BigCommerce.
+Let’s take a quick tour through the best eCommerce platforms for your online business: Shopify, WooCommerce, Magento, Wix, and BigCommerce.

 2. Online marketplace definition